alliander-opensource/pycgmes/CONTRIBUTING.md

 <!--
 SPDX-FileCopyrightText: 'Copyright Contributors to the pygcmes project'
+SPDX-FileCopyrightText: 2023 Alliander

 SPDX-License-Identifier: Apache-2.0
 -->

 # How to Contribute

 - [How to Contribute](#how-to-contribute)